 7120/12-2 (Alke Sør) is a discovery in the southern Barents Sea, 54 kilometres south of the Snøhvit field and 55 kilometres west of the Goliat field.
 The water depth is 160 metres.
 The discovery was proven in 1981.
-The reservoirs contain gas and condensate in sandstone of Jurassic and Late Triassic age in the Stø and Snadd Formations, at a depth of 1,900 metres.
-Since processing capacity available for third-party use at the onshore facility at Melkøya will most likely not be available before around 2040, alternative development scenarios are currently being considered, for example to increase capacity at Melkøya or a new LNG terminal.
+The reservoirs contain gas and condensate in sandstone of Late Triassic and Jurassic age in the Snadd and Stø Formations, at a depth of 1900 metres.
+Processing capacity for third-party use at the onshore facility at Melkøya will most likely not be available before around 2040.
+Alternative development scenarios, including transportation of the gas to a possible hydrogen/ammonia factory in Finnmark, are therefore being considered.

 Visit the Norwegian Petroleum Directorate's fact pages for more information